eBay/accessibility-ruleset-runner/examples/python/README.md

 pip --version
 ```

-You should see something like the following (ChromeDriver version will depend on Chrome version):
+You should see the corresponding versions print to the console (versions may vary):

 ```sh
 ChromeDriver 2.40.565498 (ea082db3280dd6843ebfb08a625e3eb905c4f5ab)